The Best Budget Smartphones for Every Type of User

 - Among the best built of selected budget phones

 Apple produces some of the best smartphones in the world, but that quality typically comes at a high price.
 Apple has been offering a budget phone, the iPhone SE, since 2016 though.
-Now in the third generation, things just keep getting better each year.
+Now in the third generation, it just keeps getting better each year.

 The iPhone SE has a slightly outdated design with a 4.7-inch screen featuring thick top and bottom bezels and a Touch ID sensor to unlock your iPhone via fingerprint.
 However, iPhone SE continues to offer a vibrant display that makes browsing photos or watching videos a joy.